-They’re a slow food version of fast food potatoes.
+They’re a slow food version of fast food potatoes, and more delicious.

 By the way, if you can get your hands on purple heirloom potatoes, they have the highest levels of nutrition and resistant starch, once cooked and cooled.

-They are Paleo because the foremost Paleo thinkers are advocates for smart carbs, smart starches, and specifically for adding in resistant starch.
-Many even recommend potato starch powder; but we all know that in former days when everyone was eating good, mineral rich foods no one was eating a pesticide grown (think dirty dozen) factory-made anything.
+The potatoes are Paleo because the foremost Paleo thinkers are advocates for smart carbs, smart starches, and specifically for adding in resistant starch.
+Many Paleo educators even recommend potato starch powder; but we all know that in former days when everyone was eating good, mineral rich foods no one was eating a pesticide grown (think dirty dozen) factory-made anything.
 Whole foods!
 That’s the way!